Brand New (band): Musical style and influences

 The band has had a mixed relationship with the emo label.
 "I think emo started on this single-faceted idea of, 'I was hurt by someone else' ... but it's only a small part of the entire spectrum of emotion that people go through.
 Unfortunately, the struggle against this trend of music we were grouped in with has become a large part of our band," Lacey said in 2004.
 He also said, "I honestly despise the content of most of the songs from most of the bands that we've toured with in the last two years."
 In 2005, he said of the Long Island emo scene, "You have all these middle-class white kids making music now, and that's never been a place where great music comes from."
 Long Island concert promoter Christian McKnight said that "they never really had the scene association like Taking Back Sunday, and I think a lot of that was by choice.
 They became more brooding and isolated, and they weren't part of the bigger scene at large."
 Pitchfork wrote that "The Devil and God Are Raging Inside Me is not an emo record.
 It might actually be post-emo."

-The band has rejected the pop punk label outside of Your Favorite Weapon, an album which the band is "somewhat ashamed of".
+The band has rejected the pop-punk label outside of Your Favorite Weapon, an album which the band is "somewhat ashamed of".
 Drummer Brian Lane said, "We're not a pop punk band.
 The first record I can easily see it.
 The second record, there's nothing on it that says pop punk whatsoever...
 I don't hear any influences of NOFX or anything like that."
 Many reviews of Deja Entendu compared Brand New to Bright Eyes, which Lane said was "better than being compared to New Found Glory... that group of bands is getting old very quick and played out."
 Lacey criticized mainstream pop punk in a 2003 Rolling Stone interview, referring to it as music "about how we've been wronged and got our hearts broken and nobody understands," and said that Brand New would be following in Radiohead's footsteps rather than Good Charlotte's.
 About bands such as Fall Out Boy, Lacey said: "There are some bands that are gonna take a music course and some bands that take a business course...
-To me it seems very fashiony and false."
+To me it seems very fashiony [sic] and false."